 Marisa earned her master of arts degree from Sam Houston State University and is currently pursuing an Ed.D. through Liberty University.
 She is primarily interested in research and mathematics curriculum.

-Mrs. May has spent more than 10 years teaching in Texas public high schools and middle schools.
-While serving as a high school teacher, she developed curriculum to address new state math standards and Advanced Placement objectives.
-She enjoys blending her years of experience in the brick and mortar classroom with the challenge of the online environment.
+Mrs. May has spent more than ten years teaching in Texas public high schools and middle schools.
+While serving as a high school teacher, she developed a curriculum to address new state math standards and Advanced Placement objectives.
+She enjoys blending her years of experience in the brick-and-mortar classroom with the challenge of the online environment.
 Her goal is to help students of all ages reach their educational goals.

 Marisa lives in Houston, Texas, with her husband and five children.
-She enjoys reading and running although the Texas heat can make it difficult.
+She enjoys reading, and also running, although the Texas heat can make it difficult.

-I teach ENG101 and SOAR English for Independence University, and I originally started with IU in January 2010.
+I teach ENG101 and SOAR English for Independence University, where I started in January 2010.
 I hold a master of arts degree in English literature and writing from Utah State University.
 I also earned a bachelor’s degree in music, violin performance, from USU.